chaos-polymtl/lethe/doc/source/examples/multiphysics/stefan_problem/stefan_problem.rst

            set initial refinement = 0
    end

 We use the ``dealii`` GridGenerator to generate a ``subdivided_hyper_rectangle``.
 This rectangle contains 100 cells in the x direction and 1 in the y direction.
 It is created from two points, :math:`(0,0)` and :math:`(1,0.1)`.
-Finally, we give a different id to each boundaries of the domain, hence the colorize option is set to true.
+Finally, we give a different id to each boundary of the domain, hence the colorize option is set to true.

 The next step is establishing the boundary conditions: